kyrosle/caddy_t/worklog/Part01.md

 	Trace      string // produced from call stack
 }
 ```

-// ErrorCtxKey is the context key to use when storing
-// an error (for use with context.Context).
+`ErrorCtxKey` is the context key to use when storing an error (for use with context.Context).
 ```go
 const ErrorCtxKey = caddy.CtxKey("handler_chain_error")
 ```

-(modules/caddyhttp.go)
+`errorEmptyHandler`

-An implicit suffix middleware that, if reached, sets the StatusCode to the
+an implicit suffix middleware that, if reached, sets the StatusCode to the
-error stored in the ErrorCtxKey.
+error stored in the `ErrorCtxKey`.
 This is to prevent situations where hte
 Error chain does not actually handle the error(for instance, it matches only on some errors)

+Convert the value from `request.context.value` to `HandlerError` and then use its `WriteHeader()`.
 ```go
 var errorEmptyHandler Handler = HandlerFunc(func(w http.ResponseWriter, r *http.Request) error {
 	httpError := r.Context().Value(ErrorCtxKey)